AlternativeFFFF/Alt-F4/submissions/SpidertronWeaponSwitcher/SpidertronWeaponSwitcher.md

 ### Under the hood: [Spidertron Weapon Switcher](https://mods.factorio.com/SpidertronWeaponSwitcher)

 ![Demonstration of switching between weapons](https://github.com/Xorimuth/Alt-F4/blob/master/submissions/SpidertronWeaponSwitcher/SWS-demo-gif.gif?raw=true)
+Spidertron Weapon Switcher is a mod that allows a spidertron to fire any weapon.
+In this post, I will be talking about how it works behind the scenes.

 If you’ve never written a mod before, you may not know that many things in Factorio cannot be changed _during the game_, for example, the range of a gun, the graphics of a building and, importantly for me, the weapon slots that a vehicle has.
 Of course, the weapons that a spidertron has _can_ be changed by mods, but only by creating a new ‘type’ of spidertron during the game’s loading phase.